 (left) Bounty Hunter Boba Fett in the Hasbro Star Wars Black Series. (right) Same character in the Revoltech series.
 Most of us would see subtle differences (paint color, for ex.) but to the trained eye, it is quite noticeable.
 Notice on the right, you can see the ball joints in the shoulders and elbows and knees (not shown).
 This gives the figure a wider range of motion than its leading competitor although it isn’t as sturdy and durable.
 The disadvantage is that the Revoltech figure looks more machine-like than human because of its dislocated ball joints.

 (above) Boba Fett by Bandai.
-This version is the most accurate of all the figures in 1:12 scale.
-The only downside is that it is a model and it is not as durable as the Black Series figures.
+This is a model kit in 1:12 scale.
+The only downside is that it is not as durable and solid as the Black Series figures.
 Although it is fairly easy to put together, you still need to custom paint it to give it that authentic, worn look.

 The hyper realism that comes from these toys allows us to feel closer to the films and recreate our own fantasy in the Star Wars universe.
 It is as if we have become our own directors, cinematographers, and editors, to recapture the film as best we can or to tell the stories in our own unique ways.
 Social media has allowed us to connect with one another, to share not only our photos but our experiences as well.

 (left) Photo taken by @actionfiguresnotdolls.
 It depicts a scene from the battle of Hoth in Empire Strikes Back (Episode V) using fake snow, LED lights, exposed wires, and lots of extra figures. (right) Photo taken by myself @russ_berrie.
 I used my laptop as a background and set the figures on top of an iPad, using a white screen on the brightest setting.